pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

 Enabling Flight Recorder
 ------------------------
-There are two required environment variables to get the initial version of Flight Recorder working.
+There are three required environment variables to get the initial version of Flight Recorder working.

 - ``TORCH_NCCL_TRACE_BUFFER_SIZE = (0, N)``: Setting ``N`` to a positive number enables collection.
   ``N`` represents the number of entries that will be kept internally in a circular buffer.
   We recommended to set this value at *2000*.
+The default value is ``2000``.
 - ``TORCH_NCCL_DUMP_ON_TIMEOUT = (true, false)``: Setting this to ``true`` will write out diagnostic files to disk on job timeout.
   If enabled, there will be one file per rank output in the job's running directory.

-**Optional settings:**
+The default value is ``false``.
 - ``TORCH_NCCL_DEBUG_INFO_TEMP_FILE``: Setting the path where the flight recorder will be dumped with file prefix.
 One file per rank.
 The default value is ``/tmp/nccl_trace_rank_``.

+**Optional settings:**

 - ``TORCH_NCCL_TRACE_CPP_STACK = (true, false)``: Setting this to true enables C++ stack traces to be captured in Flight Recorder.
   C++ stack traces can be useful in providing the exact code path from a PyTorch Python call down to the primitive C++ implementation.
 Also see ``TORCH_SYMBOLIZE_MODE`` in additional settings.